mikeschinkel/go-testdata-defaulter/README.md

 to structs to the values in a default struct, e.g. `map[string]*yourTestDataStruct` where `yourTestDataStruct` is whatever struct you need to create for your tests.

-Here is an example struct `info` and it's related structure `child`:
+Here is an example struct `testdata` and it's related structure `child`:

 ```go
 type testdata struct {